gbarrett2828/week09/README.md

 It's convenient to use abbreviations for the notation above.

-1. Outer parenthesis will often be omitted.
+1. Outer parentheses will often be omitted.
 So ( λx.x) and (y z) might be written as λx.x and y z, resp.

-2. Application associates to the left, so
+2. Application will often be written without parentheses, i.e., with just juxtaposition, with the understanding that application associates to the left, so

    ```
    M N P is shorthand for ((M N) P)